-In comparison to last year, own funds are slightly higher due to different effects:
+In comparison to last year, own funds are lower due to different effects:

-- -The New Business written in 2018 and the changes in the stock impacted the own funds positively, mainly following the high volumes written in the Global Private Wealth Solutions business. - -The economic environment influenced negatively the own funds, mainly driven by negative spread impact on the bonds portfolio and negative equity market effects over the last quarter 2018. - -The own funds are influenced negatively by higher recurring administration expenses in comparison to last year. - -Own funds are decreasing following structural changes in the own funds with the foreseen dividend payment based on the year-end 2018 result.
+- The New Business written in 2020 and the changes in the stock impacted the own funds positively, following the high volumes written in both business lines. - -The economic environment influenced negatively the own funds, mainly driven by negative spread impact on the bonds portfolio and lower interest rates counterbalanced by positive equity market effects over the last quarter 2020. - The own funds are influenced negatively by the higher real estate investments. - -The own funds are influenced negatively by the increased pressure on the margins for new unit-linked business.